Why does HomePhoneWiring.com exist?

 providing telecom cabling and equipment installation and maintenance services,

-mostly to customers in the Central Texas Hill Country, including the Austin and
+to customers in the Central Texas Hill Country, including the Austin and

-San Antonio metro areas.
-CEWIM, LLC local customers include private individuals
+companies.
+CEWIM LLC customers include private individuals

 (residential), small companies, large corporations, and government